-The Autism Society is one of the largest organizations that works to help people whose lives are impacted by autism.
+The Autism Society is one of the largest organizations that works to help people whose lives are impacted by autism1.
 They work to increase public awareness through offerings like their AutismSource Database that you can use to better understand how your students cope with various obstacles.

 2. Autism Research Institute

-The Autism Research Institute focuses completely on researching and developing a method of care for those impacted by autism.
+The Autism Research Institute focuses completely on researching and developing a method of care for those impacted by autism2.
 You can use this resource to see what the most recent research and findings are in the autism arena and better understand current events.
 You can also share this information with the parents of your students and use it as a way to shape your curriculum.

 This is a great resource for providing you with new tools to help autistic students, learn better and in the best way they know how to retain information.
 This website offers tools for mobile learning and can help with students that pick things up better in this manner.

 Autistic children often struggle with expressive language abilities.
 Therefore, a visual education system is imperative in a special needs class.
 Finding visual learning tools can often be challenging, and that is where Do2Learn comes in handy.
 Do2Learn offers a variety of games and apps, including an online program that lets teachers and parents create customized teaching aids for visual learners.